jwaliszko/ExpressiveAnnotations/README.md

 [AssertThat("ReturnDate >= Today()")]
 public DateTime?
 ReturnDate { get; set; }
 ```
 This time another attribute is used.
 We are not validating field requirement as before.
 Field value is not required to be provided - it is allowed to be null now.
 Nevertheless, if some value is already given, it needs to be correct.
 In the other words, this attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-null field).
 Here, the value of return date field needs to be greater than or equal to the date returned by `Today()` utility function (function which simply returns current day).
-Both types of attributes may be combined:
+Both types of attributes may be combined (moreover, the same type of attribute can be applied multiple times for a single field):
 ```
 [RequiredIf("ContactDetails.Email != null")]
+[RequiredIf("ContactDetails.Phone != null")]
 [AssertThat("AgreeToContact == true")]
 public bool?
 AgreeToContact { get; set; }
 ```
-This one means, that if email is provided (non-null), we are forced to authorize someone to contact us (boolean value indicating contact permission has to be true).
+This one means, that either email or phone is provided (non-null), we are forced to authorize someone to contact us (boolean value indicating contact permission has to be true).
 What is more, we can see here that nested properties (enums and constants either) are supported by expressions parser.
 Finally take a quick look at following construction:
 ```
 [RequiredIf("GoAbroad == true " +
 			"&& (" +